Givebutter is matching $20K in donations to Black-led nonprofits

 While groups that do not have verified nonprofit status cannot be considered at this time, you can still take advantage of Givebutter’s free fundraising tools!

-The Association of Black Fundraising Executives (ABFE) defines Black-led social change organizations as those with a predominantly Black board and executive leadership, staff leadership, and constituents, if relevant, and whose primary organizational purpose is to work to build the political, economic, and/or social power of the Black community.
-So, “Black-led” is about the demographic makeup and racial identity of the leadership as well as a political purpose of building power to ensure that the Black community thrives.
+The Association of Black Fundraising Executives (ABFE) defines Black-led social change as those organizations with a predominantly Black board and executive leadership, staff leadership, and constituents—if relevant—and whose primary organizational purpose is to work to build the political, economic, and/or social power of the Black community.
+Thus, “Black-led” refers to the demographic makeup and racial identity of the leadership, as well as the political purpose of building power to ensure that the Black community thrives.

 Black Philanthropy Month (BPM) is an annual celebration of Black giving and a global call to action for funding equity and greater investment in Black philanthropic leadership.